israelovg/NopCommerce/README.md

 Create sql server database with generateDbScript.sql and change connection in web.config to that database

-Admin user for administration: admin@mySite.com   password: 123456
+User for administration: admin@mySite.com   password: 123456